Jflick58/Easysentiment/README.md

-# Twitter Scraper and Sentiment Analysis
+# Easysentiment Twitter Scraper and Sentiment Analyzer

 GUI Program for scraping Twitter for data and performing Naive-Bayes sentiment analysis.